 Last week I was blessed to ring in another year.
 As a lead up to my birthday week I put together a wish list of decks I would have been more then happy to receive from my inner circle.
 There are some new and noteworthy decks on my wish list so i thought I would share the love and let you see what is next on my new, noteworthy and must have list for the remainder of the summer.

 Kicking things off at #1 is the Isidore Tarot - Bethalynne Bajema

 I was taken by surprise when I realized that this blog is already a year old!
 A YEAR!!!
-The wheel has completed an entire turning and this blog has covered some ground!
+The wheel has completed an entire turning and this burgeoning hedge has covered some ground!